DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 ---
 layout: post
 title: "Poor man's functional programming: FP in the small"
-date: 2015-09-01 10:56:59 +0100
+date: 2015-09-07 22:00:59 +0100
 comments: true
 categories: ["swift", "functional programming"]
 ---

 In a [previous post][part1], I wrote about the choice of paradigms that Swift presents for it's target audience.
 I also gave my opinion on how people with different backgrounds might see and approach the Functional Programming paradigm.

-In this post I want to share how I started to take advantage of FP for the practical domain of iOS developers: Building apps.
+In this post I want to share how I started to take advantage of FP with Swift for the practical domain of iOS developers: Building apps.

 <!-- more -->